COMP-6970-Mobile-App-Development/mobile-app-development-1/README.md

 ---

 <p align="center"> The first assignment for COMP 6970 - Mobile App Development at Auburn University.
+NavApp is a sensor-recording app I hope to develop for use in pedestrian navigation data collection.
     <br>
 </p>